konturio/nics-ansible/STEP-BY-STEP-GUIDE.md

   - Run the commands `git clone https://github.com/NATO-NICS/nics-ansible.git` to create a directory named `nics-ansible` containing the nics-ansible playbooks.

-### Compile NICS repositories

-Run the compile.yml playbook from the system that will be installing NICS from, this can be the same server that the single-server playbook will run from.

-`ansible-playbook playbooks/compile.yml -K`

-If you don't need a password to run 'sudo' you can use this command.

-`ansible-playbook playbooks/compile.yml`

 ### Edit variables for installing NICS
-You will need to modify the some of the variables inside ./vars/single-server.yml or ./vars/distributed.yml.
+You will need to modify some of the variables inside ./vars/single-server.yml or ./vars/distributed.yml.
 - The single-server playbook installs NICS to a single server.
 - The distributed playbook installs to multiple servers, one for each role.